pivotal/blog/content/post/windows-server-containers-how-we-did.md

 Previously, for applications running on the windows2012R2 stack, the garden-windows team implemented a Windows backend to the [garden API](https://code.cloudfoundry.org/garden) and maintained [garden-windows-bosh-release](https://github.com/cloudfoundry-incubator/garden-windows-bosh-release).
-(Long-time Cloud Foundry and .NET watchers will recall the Iron Foundry project.
-That’s the origin story for this tech).
 This allowed the team to have flexibility and ownership of their own code base.
 But, we felt some pains when integrating with new platform features.